Important information & documents for 409A valuation

 What documents to provide for the valuation?

-This is not an exhaustive list, and there may be more or less documents needed, depending on the valuation appraiser doing your 409a valuation.
-So, don’t be surprised if you are asked for additional documents other than the ones shared below:
+You would have to offer a fairly extensive list of documents to the analyst so that the 409A valuation can be done right.
+This is not an exhaustive list, and there may be more or less documents needed, depending on the valuation appraiser doing your 409A valuation.

 #1 Cap Table

 This is an important part for getting the 409A valuation of your company, which is why you should have a cap table ready to give your analyst.
-Moreover, if you are a member on Eqvista and are using our application, you can get the downloaded documents from there.
-Or if you need our help with the 409A valuations, just let us know about your company profile on our application while analyzing and determining the 409A valuation for your company.

-#2 Last articles of incorporation & company bylaws
+#2 Articles of incorporation & company bylaws

 The next document that you would have to provide for your 409A valuation is your company’s corporate documents which include:

-• The Articles of Incorporation: This is the document that you get when you register your company for its incorporation in a state.
-In short, it is a set of formal documents that have been filed with the government to legally have a company incorporated.
+- The Articles of Incorporation: This set of formal documents has been filed with the government to legally have a company incorporated.
 The Articles of incorporation holds the company’s name, address, agent for service of process, and the amount & type of stocks that the company has.
+If your company has run for a long time and you have made changes to your Articles of Incorporation from the time your company was incorporated, you would have to provide the Amended and Restated Articles of Incorporation for the 409A valuation process.

 Note: These documents are needed by the valuation analyst to learn all about the company and its features such as the various types of securities that the company’s capital holds.
 Additionally, you should give the most updated documents to make the process simpler.
 Providing an outdated document would cause the analyst to spend more time in finding out about the company.
 Hence, it is advised to always give the latest documents to have the 409A valuation completed on time.

-#4 Last 3-5 years of financial statements (Income, Balance Sheet, Cash flow statement)
+#3 Last 3-5 years of financial statements (Income, Balance Sheet, Cash flow statement)

-• Balance Sheet as of the valuation date
+- Balance Sheet as of the valuation date

-• 5 years of Statement of Cash Flows (or since incorporation)
+- 2-3 years of Statement of Cash Flows (or since incorporation)

 Note: Normally, these financials are not used directly in the valuation metrics, although they are highly important documents that should be given to the valuation analyst.
 This would help them learn more about the client or use it when there is a sanity check when the Discounted Cash Flow Analysis is used in the valuation process.